How to Get Rid of Dandruff in 2 Easy Steps

 How I Cleared Up a Decades-Long Problem (again!)

-Back and shoulder acne, hyperpigmentation, wrinkles, and now dandruff - don’t underestimate the deer!
+Back and shoulder acne, hyperpigmentation, wrinkles, and now dandruff - I’ve got a solution for everything.

 You may recall my post on the pore myth last week.

 Similarly, dandruff is one of those skin concepts that the general public thoroughly misunderstands.